mk-fg/convergence/README.md

    - Supress unhandled non-critical JS errors here and there, mostly to keep JS console clean.

-   - TODO: Provide IP addresses for queried hostnames, as they're bound to resolve differently from time to time otherwise.
+   - TODO: Cache fingerprnts for (hostname, port, ip) tuples, not just (hostname, port), because of cdn's and round-robin-dns mirrors - server-side as well, though there can be several signatures for one hostname there.

    - TODO: Some certificates doesn't seem to work even as exceptions in the client - probably name validation or something - work around that - it should be always possible to access the site - no exceptions there.

-   - TODO: Checkbox for option to always query enabled localhost notaries first.
+   - TODO: "Always query this notary" checkbox or priority tiers.

    - TODO: Make hardcoded check timeouts configurable.